void-type/FoodStuffs/README.md

 A web application for managing recipes.

-FoodStuffs is based on ASP.NET Core 7 and Vue 3.
+FoodStuffs is based on ASP.NET Core and Vue.

 This application demonstrates the [VoidCore](https://github.com/void-type/VoidCore) libraries.